Hospital doctor

 What it's like

-You would examine and treat hospital patients.
-You would save lives and improve people’s health.
+You'll examine and treat hospital patients.
+A hospital doctor's work will save lives, manage serious conditions and help improve people's health.

-Your patients would be sent to you by GPs and other health professionals.
-You would listen to each person, ask them about their symptoms and do a physical examination.
+Your patients will be sent to you by GPs and other health professionals.
+You'll listen to each person, ask them about their symptoms and do a physical examination.
+As a medical professional, people trust you to do your best to help them.
+So, it's important you reassure them and explain their treatment options clearly.

-As a hospital doctor you would specialise in a particular area and would need to keep up to date with developments in your chosen field.
+Hospital doctors specialise in a particular area.
+You'll need to stay up to date with developments in your chosen field.
 You could work in:

 Explore more information about this job